 6. Get Professional Help

 Getting professional help for you or your loved one is not a shameful option.
 You don’t have to fight this on your own.
-Trained medical professionals know how to help.
+Trained medical professionals know how to help, including helping you gain a healthy amount of weight back.

 Getting Anorexia Nervosa Help